Becoming Elizabeth: Development

 In December 2019, it was announced Starz had greenlit an 8-episode series focusing on the younger years of Queen Elizabeth I created by Anya Reiss, who would also serve as an executive producer.
-In October 2022 it was announced that Starz had cancelled the show and there would be no season 2 covering the reign of Mary I.
+In October 2022, it was announced that Starz had cancelled the show and there would be no season 2 covering the reign of Mary I.

 Casting

 In October 2020, Alicia von Rittberg joined the cast of the series.
 In May 2021, Romola Garai, Jessica Raine, Tom Cullen, Bella Ramsey, Oliver Zetterström, John Heffernan, Jamie Blackley, Jacob Avery, Alexandra Gilbreath, Leo Bill, Ekow Quartey, Alex Macqueen and Oliver Huband joined the cast of the series.

 Filming

 Principal photography began in December 2020.
 In March 2021, production took place at Cardiff Castle.

 Reception

 On the review aggregator website Rotten Tomatoes, 88% of 16 critics' reviews are positive, with an average rating of 6.9/10.
-The website's consensus reads, "Angsty as a disgruntled teenager and all the better for it, Becoming Elizabeth finds fresh drama in the Tudors by shifting focus onto the royal court's web of spiders."
+The website's consensus reads, "Angsty as a disgruntled teenager and all the better for it, Becoming Elizabeth finds fresh drama in the Tudors by shifting focus onto the royal court's web of spiders.".
+Particular praise was given to Romola Garai in her role as Mary Tudor, with many commentating that she stole the show.
 Metacritic, which uses a weighted average, assigned a score of 73 out of 100 based on 11 critics, indicating "generally favorable reviews".
+Ramsey in playing this version of Lady Jane Grey "imbues the malleable noblewoman with as much ambivalence as she does wit and cunning."

+The series was repeated in the UK on Channel 4 from 15 July 2023.